NativeScript/plugins/packages/google-maps/README.md

 | `zoomControlsEnabled` | `boolean` | Whether map zoom controls are enabled or not
 | `scrollGesturesEnabledDuringRotateOrZoom` | `boolean` | Whether scroll gestures are enabled while rotating or zooming

-### MapType Enum
+### MapType enum

-The Google Maps API offers five types of maps:
+The Google Maps API offers the following five types of maps:

 | Type | Description
 :------|:-----------